European shares fall, traders cite U.S. Fed official

 Asset performance in 2014: link.reuters.com/gap87v

-Today's European research round-up (Additional reporting by Blaise Robinson; Editing by Catherine Evans)
+Today's European research round-up (Additional reporting by Blaise Robinson and Lionel Laurent; Editing by Ruth Pitchford)

 * HK->Shanghai Connect daily quota used 7.2 pct, Shanghai->HK daily quota used 11.3 pct